HOME About Download Subscription FAQ User Guide User Page Promotion Contact 日本語

 3. Move your hands and fingers, tilt your head, and blink!

-- You will see that your avatar moves according to your move😊
+- You will see that your avatar moves according to your move!
+(If the avatar does not move, please refer to the FAQ.)

 - Also check the recommended setup!

-4. Adjust Body Filter, Mouth Filter, Blink Filter, and Expression Filter values.
+4. Adjust Tracking Smoothness, Mouth Smoothness, Blink Smoothness, and Expression Smoothness values.

 - Small value ⇨ fast reaction but noisy.